SnueSnue/RAT/README.md

 # RAT

-Rudimentary Arithmetic Tool designed for writing and solving math in Kakuone.
+Rudimentary Arithmetic Tool designed for writing and solving math in Kakoune.

-RAT is designed to be piped math expressions from and spit back the original expression followed by it's solution.
+RAT is designed to be piped math expressions from stdin and spit back the original expression followed by it's solution to stdout.

 Example: